Happy Birthday, Mom

 It’s getting scary.
 And sad.
 And devastating.
 We still don’t know how to navigate this.

-The infusions should help my bones—but I need to be prepared.
-The first one can knock you flat for a couple of days with flu-like symptoms.
-And I’ll most likely experience “growing pains.”
+The infusions should help my bones.
+First one may knock me flat for a couple days with flu-like symptoms.
+I’ll also likely experience growing pains.
+Growing pains.
+At fifty.
 Laughable.

-A couple weeks later was Donna’s annual girls’ Christmas grab bag party, this year with a winter white theme.
-We always look forward to this night.
-It was small, simple, and perfect.
-Same vibe—lots of laughing, a little shenanigans, and really good company.
-I posted a few pictures afterward and got way more compliments than expected about how good we all looked in white.
-Another fabulous evening at Club Tavo.
+A couple weeks later was Donna’s annual girls’ Christmas grab bag party with a winter white theme.
+Small, perfect, exactly what it always is — lots of love, lots of laughter, a little shenanigans.
+I posted some pictures after and got so many compliments on how beautiful everyone looked in white.
+We really did look good.
+Another fabulous night at Club Tavo.

 I cannot believe Christmas is next week.

 Work is still nuts.
-I left after 6 p.m. tonight.
-But I’m focused on the prize—after the first of the year, I can drop one building and be back with my people.
+Left after 6 tonight.
+But I’m keeping my eye on the prize — after the new year I can drop one building and get back to my people full time.
 Just need to get through the next two weeks.

-I really need to sit down with her and learn how to make her lasagna.
-And those cookies.
+I really need to sit down with Aunt Susie and learn the lasagna.
+And the cookies.
+Before it’s too late to learn them from the source.

 Happy birthday, Mom.